-- 5.2.7 Farmers are also changing what and how they chose to farm, and are diversifying into other activities in response to changing economic conditions and support regimes, and more recently in response to Foot and Mouth Disease.
-These changes in turn affect the farmed landscape. - 5.2.8 In terms of traditional farming activities, there appears to have been a reduction in the variety of crops grown, and a trend away from mixed farming towards pasture, causing a loss of visual and habitat diversity and a more uniform landscape.
-There has also been a significant decline in haymaking and an increase in silage production, leading to stocks of silage bales, sometimes sited in prominent locations - 5.2.9 There has also been a trend away from traditional hardy breeds, more cattle now overwinter in sheds, dependent on silage production and resulting in slurry spreading, and fewer animals are visible in the landscape in the winter months.
+5.2.7 Farmers are also changing what and how they chose to farm, and are diversifying into other activities in response to changing economic conditions and subsidy regimes, and more recently in response to Foot and Mouth Disease.
+These changes in turn affect the farmed landscape.

+5.2.8 In terms of traditional farming activities, there appears to have been a reduction in the variety of crops grown, and a trend away from arable towards pasture, causing a loss of visual and habitat diversity and a more uniform landscape.
+There has also been a significant decline in hay-making and an increase in silage production, leading to stocks of silage bales, sometimes sited in prominent locations

-5.2.10 Changing economics are also leading farmers to look at diversifying into other activities to bring in additional income.
+- 5.2.9 There has been a trend away from traditional hardy breeds leading to a decline in grazing on unimproved grassland such as merse, affecting the appearance, and suitable habitat for geese, and causing a loss of local character.
+More cattle now overwinter in sheds, dependent on silage production and resulting in slurry spreading, and fewer animals are visible in the landscape in the winter months. - 5.2.10 Changing economics are also leading farmers to look at diversifying into other activities to bring in additional income.
 The highly scenic landscapes of the NSA present particular business opportunities for tourism and recreation based activities.
-In future there may also be a push for changes in land use to forestry, housing development or renewable energy, as well as recreation development (see relevant sections below).
+In future there may also be a push for changes in land use to forestry, housing development, or renewable energy, as well as recreation development (see relevant sections below).
 It will be important to ensure that new ventures reinforce the landscape character and scenic quality of the landscape.
 Examples exist elsewhere in Britain of integrated farm diversification support schemes that aim to encourage both business development and environmental enhancement (eg the Bowland Initiative in Lancashire).

-AGRICULTURE: Farm diversification, changes in the type of farming Key issues Opportunities Code Farm diversification Loss of diversity in the farmed landscape Loss of traditional breeds Support farm diversification projects which reinforce landscape character and scenic quality, for example through the provision of integrated support for both business development and environmental enhancement A/Fd1 Prominent silage bales Investigate ways in which three NSAs designations within the region can used to provide added value to local produce A/Fd2 Encourage consideration of sensitive siting and colour of silage bales A/Fd3
+AGRICULTURE: Farm diversification, changes in the type of farming Key issues Opportunities Code Farm diversification Loss of diversity in the farmed landscape Loss of traditional breeds Prominent silage bales Support farm diversification projects which reinforce landscape character and scenic quality, for example through the provision of integrated support for both business development and environmental enhancement A/Fd1 Investigate ways in which three NSAs designations within the region can used to provide added value to local produce A/Fd2 Encourage consideration of sensitive siting and colour of silage bales A/Fd3 Support maintenance of grazing patterns on merse and coastal marshes A/Fd4 Support stocking of traditional breeds on merse A/Fd5